Severson-Group/bm-modeling/UniversalBM/README.md

 ```

 ### [`setup.m`](setup.m)

 Main script to define machine parameters and run the Simulink simulation.

 ### [`BearinglessMotorSimulation.slx`](BearinglessMotorSimulation.slx)

 Top level Simulink model that integrates both the universal model and the controller.

 ### [`Plant.slx`](Plant.slx)

-The universal bearingless motor model (plant), corresponds to Fig. 3 in the paper.
+The universal bearingless motor model (plant).
+This corresponds to Fig. 3 in the paper.

 ### [`Controller.slx`](Controller.slx)

-The universal force and torque controller, corresponds to Fig. 4 in the paper.
+The universal force and torque controller.
+This corresponds to Fig. 4 in the paper.

 ## Simulation